interactafraz/afreminders/README.md

 ## Usage

 Access the script via `index.php` to get the RSS feed.
 To add, remove, start, restart or stop reminders, use the dashboard.
+Overdue reminders get restarted automatically when the feed is accessed and will be displayed immediately afterwards.

 ### Dashboard (dashboard.php)